gaih/introduction-to-python/README.md

 # Welcome to our Introduction to Python Programming Course Repo!

-You can find more information about our Introduction to Machine Learning Course by visiting [Course Website.](https://globalaihub.com/courses/introduction-to-python-turkish/lessons/python-kursuna-hosgeldiniz/)
+You can find more information about our Introduction to Python Course by visiting [Course Website.](https://globalaihub.com/courses/introduction-to-python-turkish/lessons/python-kursuna-hosgeldiniz/)

 ## Syllabus